SJ23 Tech Tip F10, (Updated 2022-07-02)

 drum escapes some people!
 The damage is sometimes impossible to

-repair and requires replacement.
+repair and requires expensive replacement.

 While I'm not trying to talk you out of installing a